secretstartups/handbook/sales/commercial/index.html.md

 #### Example Give Back Projects

-**Customer AMAs:** Meetings for GitLab team members with current customers that provide an opportunity to ask them about anything in regards to their experience with GitLab
+**Customer AMAs:** Meetings for GitLab team members with current customers that provide an opportunity to ask them about anything in regard to their experience with GitLab

 **Customer Meetings:** Sharing the best practices for conducting any kind of external meeting at GitLab